The Dunn Police Department's Patrol Division consists of four squads:

 Each team consists of a Lieutenant, a Sergeant, and four patrol officers.

-The squads work rotating shifts which cycle every eighteen days - three days on and three days off.
+The squads work rotating shifts which cycle every eighteen days - three days on, three days off, two days on and two days off.
+Work every other weekend.
 When two squads are on duty, two are off duty.
 The squads rotate between day and night shift.
 Adam and David squads work opposite of each other - Boy and Charlie squads work opposite of each other.